cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 In this project, we will cover the following key aspects:

 1. IAM User Setup: Create an IAM user on AWS with the necessary permissions to facilitate deployment and management activities.
-2. Infrastructure as Code (IaC): Use Terraform and AWS CLI to set up the Jenkins server (EC2 instance) on AWS.
+2. Infrastructure as Code (IaC): Use Terraform and AWS CLI to set up the Jumphost server (EC2 instance) on AWS.
-3. Jenkins Server Configuration: Install and configure essential tools on the Jenkins server, including Jenkins itself, Docker, Sonarqube, Terraform, Kubectl, AWS CLI, and Trivy.
+3. Github Actions Configuration: configure essential githubt actions on Github Actions workflow, including Snyk, Docker, Sonarqube, Terraform, Kubectl, AWS CLI, and Trivy.
 4. EKS Cluster Deployment: Utilize eksctl commands to create an Amazon EKS cluster, a managed Kubernetes service on AWS.
 5. Load Balancer Configuration: Configure AWS Application Load Balancer (ALB) for the EKS cluster.
-6. Amazon ECR Repositories: Create private repositories for both frontend and backend Docker images on Amazon Elastic Container Registry (ECR).
+6. Dockerhub Repositories: Automatically Create repositories for both frontend and backend Docker images on Dockerhub.
 7. ArgoCD Installation: Install and set up ArgoCD for continuous delivery and GitOps.
 8. Sonarqube Integration: Integrate Sonarqube for code quality analysis in the DevSecOps pipeline.
+9. Snyk Integration: Integrate Snyk for vulnerability scanning and dependency management analysis in the DevSecOps pipeline.
+10. Trivy Integration: Integrate Trivy for container image and filesystem vulnerability scanning in the DevSecOps pipeline.
-9. Jenkins Pipelines: Create Jenkins pipelines for deploying backend and frontend code to the EKS cluster.
+11. Github Action Pipelines: Create Github Action pipelines for deploying backend and frontend code to the EKS cluster.
-10. Monitoring Setup: Implement monitoring for the EKS cluster using Helm, Prometheus, and Grafana.
+12. Monitoring Setup: Implement monitoring for the EKS cluster using Helm, Prometheus, and Grafana.
-11. ArgoCD Application Deployment: Use ArgoCD to deploy the Three-Tier application, including database, backend, frontend, and ingress components.
+13. ArgoCD Application Deployment: Use ArgoCD to deploy the Three-Tier application, including database, backend, frontend, and ingress components.
-12. DNS Configuration: Configure DNS settings to make the application accessible via custom subdomains.
+14. DNS Configuration: Configure DNS settings to make the application accessible via custom subdomains.
-13. Data Persistence: Implement persistent volume and persistent volume claims for database pods to ensure data persistence.
+15. Data Persistence: Implement persistent volume and persistent volume claims for database pods to ensure data persistence.
-14. Conclusion and Monitoring: Conclude the project by summarizing key achievements and monitoring the EKS cluster’s performance using Grafana.
+16. Conclusion and Monitoring: Conclude the project by summarizing key achievements and monitoring the EKS cluster’s performance using Grafana.

 ### Prerequisites:
-Before starting the project, ensure you have the following prerequisites:
+Before starting this project, ensure you have the following prerequisites:

 - An AWS account with the necessary permissions to create resources.
-- Terraform and AWS CLI installed on your local machine.
+- Terraform and AWS CLI installed on your local computer.
-- Basic familiarity with Kubernetes, Docker, Github Actions, Terraform, and DevOps principles.
+- Basic familiarity with Kubernetes, Docker, CICD pipelines, Github Actions, Terraform, and DevOps principles.

 ### Step 1: SSH Exchange between local computer and Github account
 `cd` to home dir and create .ssh/ folder if it doesn't exist